 Why do you want to be a dentist?

-The interview is an opportunity for you to relate not only to the facts and details of your experiences, but also your responses to them and what you have gained from them.
+The interview is an opportunity for candidates to relate not only the facts and details of their experiences, but also their emotional responses to them and what they have gained from them.

 Ethical and other issues

 Ethical issues may be raised by the interviewers to assess your ability to coherently summarise the issues at stake.

 There are often no right answers in an ethical debate, and our interviewers will not be looking for a specific viewpoint.

 You will not be asked questions about your gender identity, sexuality, marital or parental status, race, religion or social background, although you may use some of your personal experiences to inform discussions if you wish.

 You will be expected to be tolerant, accepting and understanding of others.

 The interview process for 2021 entry will adopt a four- or five-station multiple mini interview (MMI) format, with each station being marked by a separate interviewer.

 The interview in each station will be seven minutes long and there will be a two-minute (or longer) gap between stations.
 You will not be provided with information in advance and there is no reading or writing component to any of our online interview stations.